dictionaria/pydictionaria/docs/interpreting-the-logs.md

 ### `ERROR \lx <headword>: entry dropped due to missing/empty \ps marker`

 Every entry needs a Part of Speech.
-If the `\ps` marker is missing or empty, the example will be dropped.
+If the `\ps` marker is missing or empty, the entry will be dropped.

 *How do I fix this?*

 Edit the original entry and add content to the `\ps` marker.
-If the part of speech of entry is uncertain set the value of the `\ps` marker to `uncertain`.
+If the part of speech of entry is uncertain at your stage of language documentation set the value of the `\ps` marker to `uncertain`.

 ### `ERROR \lx <headword>: entry dropped due to conflicting \ps markers: [...]`